Xe/site/blog/vlang-update-2020-06-17.markdown

 In theory, this should have two threads infinitely trying to increment `foo[0]`, which will eventually result in `foo[0]` getting corrupted by two threads trying to do the same thing at the same time (given the tight loops invovled).
+This leads to undefined behavior, which can be catastrophic in production facing applications.

 However, I can't get this to build: